General Information

 General Rules for School Safety

 Rules of safety are taught and encouraged by staff members.
-Fire, disaster, and other safety drills are held regularly.
-As a safety precaution, throwing snowballs, hardballs (legal baseballs), or other hard materials is not permitted on school grounds.
+Fire, disaster, and other safety drills are held, consistent with state requirements.

 Fire, Disaster, and Lockdown Drills.
-Drills for various emergencies are carried out periodically during the school year.
-These drills are designed to acquaint children with procedures to cope with emergencies within the building that can possibly arise during school.
+Drills for various emergencies are carried out periodically during the school year, consistent with state requirements.
+These drills are designed to acquaint students with procedures to cope with emergencies within the building that can possibly arise during school.

 Transportation.
 School buses are an extension of the school property; as such, everyone must comply with district behavior expectations on the bus.
 In addition, parents are not allowed to board a bus at any time during its route.